nikitagusarov/website_source/content/en/post/2022-02-01-self-hosting/index.md

     -e DOMAIN=<yourdomain>/vw
 ```

-This command will pull the latest vaultwarden image and deploy it.
+This command will pull the latest *Vaultwarden* image and deploy it.
 We assume that one may be interested to configure the U2F authentication for this application, which requires a `DOMAIN` environmental variable to be provided.
-Next, the conents we add to our proxy configurations are as follows:
+Next, the contents we add to our proxy configurations are as follows:

 ```
 # Vaultwarden configuration